 At least nine MRg-HIFU sonication experiments of abdominal targets in a healthy pig model are being conducted.
 Imaging is performed on Philips 3T Achieva scanner using 4mm regular cell.
 Datasets are collected during ventilated breathing and arrested breathing.
 Motion compensation software that implements the PCA-PDF algorithm will be run both online and offline.
 Datasets will be processed to evaluate the accuracy and precision of this particular algorithm, and its processing time will be calculated to determine its feasibility in real-time MRg-HIFU interventions.

-Specifically, it is aimed that the algorithm to achieve
+Specifically, the aim of the algorithm is to achieve:

-a) An accuracy of ± 1 °C within the targeted cell and to ± 3 °C in the periphery, and
+a) An accuracy of ± 1 °C within the targeted cell and to ± 3 °C in the periphery